Gary Lineker to step down from presenting Sports Personality Of The Year

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Gary Lineker has stepped down from his role as presenter of Sports Personality Of The Year (SPOTY), according to a BBC spokesperson.
+Gary Lineker has stepped down from his role as presenter of Sports Personality Of The Year (SPOTY), the BBC has confirmed.

 A BBC SPOTY spokesperson told the PA news agency: “We can confirm Gary has decided to step down from the team presenting BBC Sports Personality Of The Year.